(Previously published in Common Ground Magazine November 2014)

 If yes, then this means you’re resting on your laurels.

 And in case you didn’t know, laurels don’t rest well.
-They just get brittle and brown and crack and then die.
+They just get brittle and brown and crack and then turn to dust.

-Reinvigorate your practice EVERY DAY and continue to seek out your own reflection in those who have a deeper (or radically different) realization than you do.
+Reinvigorate your practice daily and continue to seek out your own reflection in those who have a deeper (or radically different) realization than you do.